tombensve/MarkdownDoc/Editor/docs/MarkdownDoc-Editor.md

 ## If you're on a Mac

 If you are on a Mac you might want to change the keyboard mappings to use Cmd rather than Ctrl.
 Do note however that Cmd+H and Cmd+Q are really nasty on Mac OS X!
-Since these keys immedialtely kills the app theses keys are impossible to set in the first place, but you will loose other unsaved settings when you try.
+Since these keys immedialtely kills the app these keys are impossible to set in the first place, but you will loose other unsaved settings when you try.

 ## Currently Missing